kylegcsc/CSC131-TeamFUN/README.md

 Make sure you don't commit any documents here, use collaborative office 365 for that.
 The reason being, if 2 people are working on the document at the same time, git will be unable to handle merges of the two peoples' changes because docx is not a plain text file like code is.

+Also you need to add JUnit5 to the build path for the unit tests

 ### Setting up TeamProject eclipse project
 After you clone the repo, in eclipse File > Import Projects from File System You need to install the JavaFX SDK for your platform